What’s the difference between rims and wheels?

 On top of this, if that kind of impact is able to damage a wheel badly enough that it needs to be replaced, it may be time to check your vehicle’s alignment and suspension.
 When a vehicle is out of alignment not only can it affect overall drivability and ride comfort, but it can also cause premature and uneven tire wear.

-While vehicle alignments are not a service that Discount Tire offers, many of our store managers maintain good relationships with auto repair shops in our communities that we can provide referrals to.
+While vehicle alignments are not a service we offer, many of our store managers maintain good relationships with auto repair shops in our communities that we can provide referrals to.